 After refurbishing the seat bottoms, you can stain your seats or leave them to age naturally.

-We are leaving ours natural to age like the adirondack chairs around the pool and on the pier.
+We are leaving ours natural to age, like the Adirondack chairs around the pool and pier.

-In addition, to soften the seating, chair cushions can be added.
+In addition, to soften the seating, chair cushions were added.

 Thanks so much for stopping by and I look forward to sharing my next adventure with you!